Ilya Varlamov: Early life and career

-Blogging and Journalism
+Blogging and journalism

 Varlamov began his blog on LiveJournal under the username "zyalt" in 2006, initially focusing on photography.
 His blog became a prominent platform for independent journalism and political commentary.
 In 2015, he established Varlamov.ru as an independent media outlet.
 He moved his blog to the Teletype platform in 2021.
 His work covers various topics, including urban planning, Russian politics, and global events.
 He has also maintained an active presence on other social media platforms like Twitter and YouTube.

-"What's Happening?"
+What's Happening?

-Varlamov's YouTube channel features a weekly news show titled "What's Happening?" which reviews major current events.
-The show debuted on his YouTube channel in 2017 and achieved considerable popularity, gaining millions of subscribers.
+Varlamov's YouTube channel features a weekly news show What's Happening?, which covers major current events.
+The show debuted in 2017 and achieved considerable popularity, gaining millions of subscribers.
 The program has offered commentary and insights into events both within Russia and globally.
 A version of "What's Happening?" aired briefly on the radio station Komsomolskaya Pravda from January to February 2022.